Raised to be compliant

 Risk stating your opinion.
 Get into friendly, healthy arguments.
 Start off with

-low risk subjects before jumping into the deep water.
+low risk changes before jumping into the deep water.
 Take responsibility for your actions or lack

 of actions.
 Ask for feedback.
 Risk showing your emotions more, a little at a